 1 Hour Session

 What to Expect in a Typical Modeling Digitals Session

 The Light Committee understands finding the best modeling digitals in Los Angeles can be tough.
 So, hopefully, this helps make it simpler.

 First, you need to book a session, which can be done from this page.
-There are BOOK NOW buttons at the top and near the bottom of the page.
-On the booking page you are given full details on what is included in a session and the rate for each session.
+There are BOOK NOW button at the top and above this section of the page.
+On the booking page you are given full details on what is included in a session and the rate.
 Note a deposit is required to hold your spot.
 It is applied toward the total balance due and is refundable if you meet the cancellation policy guidelines, of which you will be given a chance to review during booking.

 After you complete your booking, you will receive confirmations by email and/or text.
-Please be sure to review these confirmations as further steps are required.
 There are also details like the address, parking instructions, etc.

 Arriving for Your Model Photo Shoot Session

 Once you arrive at your session, we will go over any specific shots you are after that might be beyond your typical modeling digitals.
 This is to make sure you are not after a specific requirement of a particular agency, for example.